vphantom/vpweb/docs/fast.md

 <script src="dist/fast.min.js"></script>
 ```

-* Anchors in a block with the `vp-fast` attribute or with the attribute directly are triggered on `mousedown` instead of the browser's `mouseup`.
-Limited to anchors with `href` to avoid side effects from the `click` event triggering twice.
+* Any anchor (`<a>`) in a block with the `vp-fast` attribute or with the attribute directly will trigger early on `mousedown`.

-* Submit inputs/buttons with `vp-fast` attribute, or in forms with `vp-fast`, trigger on `mousedown`.
-Limited to `[type=submit]` because of the double `click` triggering.
+* Any button or submit input element with `vp-fast` attribute, or in a form with `vp-fast`, will trigger early on `mousedown`.

 <!-- BEGIN DOC-COMMENT H2 js/fast.js -->

 ## `function preclick(el)`

 Manually make an element trigger clicks on mousedown events.
-Click event is fired twice, so be careful when adding this behavior to new elements.
+Prevents double-firing by tracking mousedown state.

 **Parameters:**

 * `el` — `HTMLElement` — Element to monitor

 <!-- END DOC-COMMENT -->